 What your Donations have Achieved

-In the past twelve months, the donations from the Queen’s community enabled us to award 100+ scholarships and bursaries, with a combined value of over $500,000.
-These generous gifts have supported 12 Indigenous Students at Queen’s in 2018.
+In the past twelve months, the generous support from the Queen’s community has enabled us to award over $700,000 in scholarships and bursaries with over one third of our students receiving support in some form.

 - Restoring historic chairs and tables in Eakins Dining Hall

 - Refurbishment of four bathrooms in Johnson wing